zhiyaoxie/zhiyaoxie.github.io/_pages/about.md

   - /about.html
 ---

-Zhiyao Xie joined the ECE Department of Hong Kong University of Science and Technology (HKUST) as an Assistant Professor since 2022.
-He received B.Eng from CityU HK in 2017 and Ph.D. from Duke University in 2022, supervised by Prof. Yiran Chen and Prof. Hai (Helen) Li.
-He also worked as a research intern in leading semiconductor and electronic design automation (EDA) companies including Nvidia, Arm, Cadence, and Synopsys.
-His research interests include cross-disciplinary topics in electronic design automation, VLSI design, computer architecture, and machine learning.
-He is especially experienced in machine learning for hardware design.
-He has received multiple prestigious awards including MICRO 2021 Best Paper Award, EDAA Outstanding Dissertation Award 2023, ACM SIGDA SRF 2022 Best Research Poster Award, ASP-DAC 2023 Best Paper Award, etc. Now he also serves as the Seminar Chair of IEEE CEDA Hong Kong.
+Zhiyao Xie is an Assistant Professor in the ECE Department at Hong Kong University of Science and Technology (HKUST), where he joined in 2022.
+He completed his Ph.D. in 2022 from Duke University under the supervision of Prof. Yiran Chen and Prof. Hai (Helen) Li.
+Zhiyao received his B.Eng from CityU HK in 2017, supported by a full scholarship.

+During his Ph.D. studies, Zhiyao worked as a research intern at leading semiconductor and electronic design automation (EDA) companies such as Nvidia, Arm, Cadence, and Synopsys.
+His research interests are in cross-disciplinary topics in electronic design automation, VLSI design, computer architecture, and machine learning.
+He is particularly experienced in machine learning for hardware design.

+Zhiyao has received several prestigious awards, including the MICRO 2021 Best Paper Award, EDAA Outstanding Dissertation Award 2023, ACM SIGDA SRF 2022 Best Research Poster Award, and ASP-DAC 2023 Best Paper Award.
+He also serves as the Seminar Chair of IEEE CEDA Hong Kong.

 Ph.D.
 Student Recruitment
 ======